Whole House Battery for Solar: The Complete Homeowner's Guide (2026)

 Tesla Powerwall 3

-The Powerwall 3 stores 13.5 kWh and costs between $15,300 and $16,200 installed before incentives.
-It’s one of the most recognized names in home storage and integrates seamlessly with Tesla solar.
+The Powerwall 3 stores 13.5 kWh and costs between $15,300 and $16,200 installed.
+It's one of the most recognized names in home storage and integrates seamlessly with Tesla solar.
 Its backup gateway handles automatic grid switching in milliseconds.

 Best for: Homeowners who want a proven, widely-supported system with strong resale appeal.